MIDDLE AND SENIOR SCHOOL

 What does Exceptional Learning look like?

-How do we design and ensure such learning for each student?
+How do we design such learning for each student?

 What would it mean for every child to emerge from Year 12 an equipped, exceptional lifelong learner?